codatio/codat-docs/docs/expenses/faq.md

 3. Multiple transaction support

-Sync for Expenses handles pushing of multiple transactions in an array to make your interactions more efficient.
+Sync for Expenses handles the pushing of multiple transactions in an array to make your interactions more efficient.
 You can retrieve the status of these transactions from the [Transactions status endpoint](/sync-for-expenses-api#/operations/get-sync-transactions)

 4. Enhanced developer experience